alexpirine/python-csiphash24/README.md

 ## Is it fast ?

 On my late-2016 MacBook Pro, hashing a 256-bytes message takes less than a microsecond on average (about 780 nanoseconds to be precise).

+## What implementaiton is this?

+To be honest, I'm not sure.
+I tried several implementations and they weren't compatible with the device I was working with.
+This one seems to do the job.
+So, it might work for you too.